Classification of SARS-CoV-2 Variants through The Epistatical Circos Plots with Convolutional Neural Networks: Discussion

 The results highlight that the epistatic landscape of SARS-CoV-2 is highly structured, with major lineages occupying distinct regions of the underlying fitness landscape.
 This structure arises from evolutionary constraints imposed by protein stability, replication machinery fidelity, host receptor usage, and immune selection.
 The fact that these constraints manifest so clearly in DCA-inferred couplings suggests that pairwise epistasis captures a substantial portion of the selective architecture governing SARS-CoV-2 evolution.
 The ability of CNNs to learn higher-order patterns from these couplings implies that even more complex interactions—beyond pairwise correlations—may be encoded in the Circos-derived epistatic geometries.

 The findings here suggest that lineage-specific epistatic signatures may serve as predictive markers of evolutionary potential, offering insight into which mutational combinations are selectively favored or disfavored under different epidemiological conditions.
 As new variants continue to emerge, the integrative framework presented here could support early detection of unusual epistatic configurations that signal shifts in antigenicity, host adaptation, or transmission patterns.
-More broadly, this work demonstrates that combining population-genetic theory, coevolutionary inference, and deep learning provides a powerful approach to dissecting the mechanistic basis of viral evolution.
+More broadly, this work demonstrates that combining population-genetic theory, coevolutionary inference, and deep learning provides a powerful approach for exploring the complex co-adaptive landscapes of viral evolution.